Salman Khan, Katrina Kaif In Bharat; Their Past Films Ranked From Worst To Best!

 Bollywood’s Bhaijaan – Salman Khan and Chikni Chameli – Katrina Kaif make an adorable pair on-screen and fans love to see them work together.
-The duo will next be seen in Bharat.
+The duo will next be seen in Bharat, which is all set to release on 5th June, 2019.
 From their first project, Maine Pyaar Kyun Kiya (2005) to Tiger Zinda Hai (2017), we’ve ranked their movies from worst to best.
 Check it out below:

 5. Partner (2007)